 With the Paycheck Protection Program, small business borrowers can qualify for forgiveness of up to 100% of the loan if certain guidelines are followed.
 If you’ve received a PPP loan from Pursuit, we’ve outlined the basics and provided links to the relevant SBA Final Interim Rules (these are documents that lay out the nuts and bolts of the program) in our PPP Loan Forgiveness Guide.
-However, we know that many borrowers have additional questions.
+However, we know that many borrowers have additional questions and need ppp loan forgiveness guidance.
 That’s why we’ve created this helpful FAQ.

 PPP continues to evolve and this FAQ includes information on the latest rules and guidelines.
 Check back for updates as new program changes are announced.

 No, you do not need to do anything to take advantage of the extended loan forgiveness covered period, you will automatically benefit from it.

 No. The change to the deferment period is retroactive so all PPP loans will have the extended deferment period.
 No payments will be required until loan forgiveness has been determined (assuming the loan is not fully forgiven).

 Yes, you will need to specifically request and negotiate this change with Pursuit after your loan forgiveness amount has been determined.

 No, your employees will still be considered full-time.
 Here’s why: the 40-hour week is only used when considering whether your business has retained its employees.
 If your business had a shorter work week and has continued with that same schedule, there will not be any decrease in employment.
 Essentially, your business will not be impacted if it is consistent in the hourly requirements of its employees.
 Adjustments are only made if the business reduces work hours.